 Stage 2.
 Knighton to Hay-on-Wye via Llanbister Road.
 This is arguably the jewel-in-the-crown on this route.
 This tranquil, hilly and very remote part of Wales is a joy.
 As you top Painscastle Moor, you will see the grandeur of the Black Mountains ahead of you .

 Stage 4.
-Cleobury North to Bewdley.
-You are nearly there!
+Ludlow to Bewdley.
+You are nearly there, except that bugger of a hill in between

 Start: Dog Lane Car Park , Bewdley (toilets and Sainsbury near by).